 These two requirements means that pressed metal number plates are effectively illegal for any modern vehicle.

 Are pressed number plates legal for classic vehicles?

 Vehicles from 1972 and before originally came with black pressed aluminium plates.
 There is nothing wrong with using these on this age of vehicle, however they are still bound by the display guidelines of the time that dictated the size and font of the characters.

 Any vehicle registered before 1972 can have a traditional black and silver pressed number plates.
 These are made out of aluminium and are made retroactively reflective.

 Pre-1950s vehicles can also have black and white acrylic painted aluminium plates as well.
-These have a slightly different size to the letters (these style came before the introduction of the suffix style, DVLA had to make more room for the extra letter).
+These have a slightly different size to the letters (this style came before the introduction of the suffix plate, and when that happened the DVLA had to shrink the letters slightly to make more room for an extra character).

 Older still are the cast aluminium plates available to vehicles from the 1930s and before.
 These are made from molten aluminium with all characters and designs moulded in the same cast.

 Vehicles that are more than 40 years old are considered 'classic' by the DVLA.
 As such they come with some perks - such as no longer being subject to MOT testing (although the vehicle does still have to be in a roadworthy condition), and not requiring road tax.

 Another perk is that such classic cars are entitled to display these white/silver on black pressed metal plates in place of the current black on yellow/white acrylic plates.
 The 40 year exemption rule extends annually every April 1st.
 So as of now - December 2015 - any vehicle from prior to January 1975 that is still on the road can legally use plates of this type.